theltlfountsm287

 www.baglionihotels.com

-Check on the internet for rates for specific dates
+Check the hotel website for the room rates for specific dates